-What was the impact of the Communists’ social reforms?
+What was the impact of the Communists’ social reforms in China?

 Mao wanted to create a Socialist state in China.
 This meant that society would have to be changed.
 Policy was aimed at social changes to fit in with this ideology.
 Education was adapted to raise literacy levels and teach Maoist ideas.
 Agriculture was restructured to meet the needs of the peasants and urban areas.
 Industry was centralised and reorganised along soviet lines.
 The Military saw changes, with structural changes at times and the investment in new weapons.
 Society was encouraged to discuss and debate through the Hundred Flowers Movement, though repression followed.